enclica/Forest-OS/README.md

 # Forest-OS
-A operating system made by CSOFTWARE.
+A operating system made by enclica.